USEPA/WNTR/documentation/disaster_models.rst

 -------------
 Power outages can be small and brief but can also span over several days and effect whole regions as seen in the 2003 Northeast Blackout.
-While the Northeast Blackout was an extreme case, a 2012 LBNL study [Eto2012]_ showed the frequency and duration of power outages are increasing by a rate of two percent annually.
+While the Northeast Blackout was an extreme case, a 2012 Lawrence Berkeley National Laboratory study [ELLT12]_ showed the frequency and duration of power outages are increasing by a rate of two percent annually.
 In water distribution networks, a power outage can cause pump stations to shut down and result in